atata-framework/atata.io/tutorials/reporting-to-extentreports/index.md

 In addition to {% include nuget.md name="Atata" %} package,
 the {% include nuget.md name="ExtentReports" %} package should be added to the project.
+It is also recommended to add {% include nuget.md name="NLog" %} package,
+as it's used in the sample project.

 ## Implementation

-The functionality for Extent Reports is implemented in 3 class files:
+The functionality for Extent Reports is implemented in 4 class files:

 - [**ExtentContext.cs**]({{ page.sources_path }}Infrastructure/ExtentContext.cs) -
   the main static class responsible for an initialization of Extent Reports.